zarf-dev/proposals/0019-refactor-image-operations/README.md

 oras-go does not provide a blob storage natively, however the ORAS CLI does.
 While it is marked as internal, it is simple to vendor into the Zarf project.
 Additionally, issue [#881](https://github.com/oras-project/oras-go/issues/881) in oras-go requests caching as part of the library.
 The maintainers have noted that it seems like a valuable feature to add.

 oras-go does not natively support pulling images from the Docker daemon.
 Zarf will instead pull from the Docker daemon directly, which results in an OCI formatted tar file.
 Once extracted into a directory it can be treated as a normal oci-layout for use with the oras-go library.

+oras-go relies on the `org.opencontainers.image.ref.name` annotation to find images in an OCI directory.
+Cranes relies on the `org.opencontainers.image.base.name` to find images in an OCI directory.
+To ensure packages built with ORAS are deployable with Crane, Zarf will add the `org.opencontainers.image.base.name` annotation to images pulled with ORAS.
+To ensure packages built with Crane are deployable with ORAS Zarf will add the `org.opencontainers.image.ref.name` if it does not already exist before push.

 ### Test Plan